 Beneath the cathedral, the crypt houses a treasury with relics dating as far back as the 4th century.

 Cologne Cathedral is really quite magnificent.
 It’s particularly remarkable that in a city that was razed nearly to the ground by Allied bombing during WWII, this marvel survived.
 The fact that it was hit by 14 aerial bombs but stayed standing is a testament to its construction.
 One can only hope that it will remain proudly standing for at least another 750 years.

 Cologne Cathedral has the largest hanging church bell in the world, the St. Petersglocke.
 It weighs in at 24 tons!
 As the newest addition of the cathedral’s bells, it essentially replaced the Kaiserglocke, an even larger bell that was melted down in 1918 for use by German forces during WWI.

 - Entry to the cathedral is free.
 It’s open daily.

 - You can climb the 533 steps to the church tower.
 Cost is €4 for an adult ticket or you can get a combo ticket for the tower and the treasury in the crypt for €8.
 A ticket just for the treasury is €6.
 See their official website below for opening times.

 - It’s no longer possible to see the bells in the tower when they ring without making prior arrangements for a guided tour.
 Ear protection is provided during the tour.

-- Official website for Kölner Dom (available in 5 languages)
+- Official website for Koelner Dom (EN, DE)